In this guide

 Strategy 3: Arbitrage vs Betfair

-- Secure guaranteed return upon settlement
+- Secure guaranteed returns upon contract settlement

 Historical Accuracy of UK Political Prediction Markets